baeisvo/MLOps-assignment-1/README.md

 1. add missing resource dependency
 > The job wants to recover the backups from somewhere, but the target might be missing.
 Try to make everything as safe and secure as possible (hints: assume that backup is encrypted.
 Restricion of access is a good idea)
     >> [?]() Where should do_recover.sh be executed?
+        >>> preferable to run on same network of the target DB and backup for network performance

 2. remove secrets from code
 > The code contains hard coded credentials.
 It would be nice if they would be replaced with refrences, either from an encoded file or auto-generated secret on resource definition (hint: anything goes, feel free to implement anything that makes semse, just make sure to delete the hard coded secrets)